A guide to addons for Guild Wars 2 on Linux

 Installing the Addons

-2. Open Steam and rightclick on Guild Wars 2, click Properties
+2. Open Steam and right click on Guild Wars 2, click Properties

 4. Then navigate to Installed Files and click Browse